 Are distracting websites draining the productivity of your employees?
-Web filtering software is a must-have for enforcing your internet use policy and keeping employees focused on their tasks.
-After starting your free web filter trial this introductory list will help you start blocking inappropriate websites in the workplace.
+Web filtering software is crucial for enforcing your internet use policy and keeping employees focused on their tasks.
+After starting your free web filtering software trial this introductory list will help you start blocking internet sites at work.

 A modest amount of cyberloafing might be fine, but unmanaged internet access will become a major time sink.
 Blocking distracting websites keeps actively disengaged employees from sneakily wasting time by playing computer games and browsing social media sites.

 Even for the best employees websites like social media and news outlets are designed to keep us hooked and spending far more time than we may realize.
 By proactively blocking distracting websites you can keep employees focused on their tasks by removing the temptation to scroll just a little bit more.

 The internet is a valuable workplace tool, but it’s also a serious cybersecurity risk if employees are given complete access to it.
 Peer-to-Peer (P2P) file sharing websites, malware-infected domains, and unauthorized cloud storage accounts are all significant threats to sensitive corporate data.
 Web filters are a critical layer of defense for protecting networks against these high-risk websites.

 Streaming a 4K Ultra HD Netflix video consumes 7GB of data per hour.
 Employees that use the company internet to stream videos waste valuable bandwidth and ruin the productivity of their coworkers by dramatically slowing down the speed of the internet.

 A web filter limits opportunities for employees to access NSFW content such as pornography, hateful, and violent websites.
 By blocking websites that contain this content you can reduce inappropriate web usage that would otherwise contribute to a hostile work environment.